razee-io/FeatureFlagSetLD/README.md

 ### SdkKey

-`.spec.sdkKey`
+**Path:** `.spec.sdkKey`

-An SDK key is necessary in order to communicate with LaunchDarkly.
+**Description:** An SDK key is necessary in order to communicate with LaunchDarkly.
 Use `sdkKey` when you want to use a plain text LaunchDarkly SDK key in your FeatureFlagSetLD.
 For a more secure implementation, use [sdkKeyRef](#sdkKeyRef).

 **Schema:**